Woman held on suspicion of manslaughter after unexplained death of baby

-The newborn was found dead at an address in Swindon, Wiltshire, in the early hours of Monday morning, police said.
+A woman has been arrested on suspicion of manslaughter following the death of a newborn baby in Swindon.

-A woman has been arrested on suspicion of manslaughter following the death of a newborn baby in Wiltshire.
+Emergency services were called to a residential address in Holbein Close, Grange Park, in the early hours of Monday.

-Emergency services were called to an address in Grange Park, Swindon, in the early hours of Monday morning, Wiltshire Police said.
+Wiltshire Police has arrested a woman in her 30s on suspicion of manslaughter and she is being held in custody.

-A woman in her 30s was arrested on suspicion of manslaughter, but despite this the force said the death of the child was still being treated as unexplained.
+Police said the death of the child is still being treated as unexplained.

 Detective Inspector Simon Childe said: “This is a complex investigation into the very tragic death of a newborn baby.